ZaberZiv/Movie-First/README.md

 Google Play Market: https://play.google.com/store/apps/details?id=com.movieziv.moviefirst

-Architecture components were used in the development of this application.
+<b>Architecture components were used in the development of this application.
 - Room
 - Retrofit
 - ViewModel
-- LiveData
+- LiveData</b>

 It shows to Users upcoming, top-rated and popular movies.